Pfizer-BioNTech to get EU 200 million more COVID-19 shots | Health

-Pfizer and BioNTech said Wednesday they have finalized an agreement to supply the European Union with another 200 million doses of their COVID-19 vaccine.
+As worries about vaccine delays swept across Europe, Pfizer and BioNTech said Wednesday they have finalised an agreement to supply the European Union with another 200 million doses of their COVID-19 vaccine.

-The US and German companies said in a statement that the doses come on top of the 300 million vaccine doses initially ordered.
+The U.S. and German companies said in a statement that the doses come on top of the 300 million vaccine doses the bloc has initially ordered.
 The EU's executive Commission has an option to request a further 100 million doses.

 They said the 200 million doses are expected to be delivered this year, with an estimated 75 million of them in the second quarter.

-The Pfizer-BioNTech vaccine was the first of three so far to be approved for use in the EU, which faces criticism for a slow start to its vaccination campaign compared with countries such as Israel, Britain and the United States.
+The Pfizer-BioNTech vaccine was the first of three so far to be approved for use in the EU, which has faced strong criticism for a slow start to its vaccination campaign compared with countries such as Israel, Britain and the United States.
 The other two EU-approved vaccines are from Moderna and AstraZeneca.

+Delays to planned deliveries from all those vaccine manufacturers have helped fuel dissatisfaction among European governments.

+Last month, Pfizer said it was temporarily reducing deliveries to Europe and Canada while it upgraded production capacity at its plant in Belgium.
+The EU also had a public spat with AstraZeneca over getting fewer of its vaccine shots than anticipated.
+AstraZeneca's chief blamed the lag on new factories needing to work out vaccine production issues.

-"We are working relentlessly to support the further roll-out of vaccination campaigns in Europe and worldwide by expanding manufacturing capacity," Pfizer CEO Albert Bourla said.
+“We are working relentlessly to support the further roll-out of vaccination campaigns in Europe and worldwide by expanding manufacturing capacity,” Pfizer CEO Albert Bourla said Wednesday.

 BioNTech CEO Ugur Sahin noted that his company will initiate production at its new plant in Marburg, Germany, this month and has strengthened its manufacturing network with further partners.